The Klio Server v0.0.15

 Storage Requirements

 The Klio Server uses three distinct PersistentVolumeClaims (PVCs), each serving a different purpose.
 Understanding what each PVC contains helps you size them appropriately for your environment.
+For guidance on managing storage capacity and resizing PVCs, see Managing Storage.

 Data PVC